What is SOC 2? Complete Guide for IT Leaders

 Security is the baseline.
 Every SOC 2 report covers it.
 This is the foundation: whether you can protect your systems and data against unauthorized access.
 Think access controls that prevent employees from seeing data they shouldn't see, network security that keeps attackers outside your perimeter, monitoring that detects when something goes wrong, incident response procedures that activate when it does, and change management that ensures updates don't accidentally break things.
 These are the core operational security practices that any responsible organization should have in place.

 Which of these criteria you include in your SOC 2 scope depends on what your customers need to see and what your business actually does.
-A cloud hosting provider probably needs to demonstrate strong security and availability.
-A data analytics company handling sensitive information might need security, confidentiality, and processing integrity.
 The scope conversation is one of the first things you'll have with your auditor, and getting it right matters.
 Too narrow and the report doesn't satisfy your customers.
 Too broad and you've created unnecessary work and cost for yourself.

 Type 1 Versus Type 2: The Choice That Defines Your Timeline and Budget